 There are many metrics you can track, but the most important are:

 - Completion rate: You need to know if people are completing your modules and courses.
 The average completion rate of a large online eLearning courses is only 10%, so anything better than that is progress.
 If you’re making courses for employee use, the completion rate should be much higher, especially if it’s required.
 For more information on how to drive course completion rate, read efront’s in-depth guide.

 - Proficiency: An eLearning course is only effective if users are learning something, which is where proficiency comes in.
-Look at the scores for any tests or games in your courses and see if users are generally passing or failing.
+Look at the scores for any tests or games in your courses and see if users generally pass or fail.

 - Course ratings: Users should have the ability to rate courses and leave feedback.
 Take this feedback seriously, as your course can only succeed if people are learning from it and enjoying their experience.
 Most LMS platforms should give users the ability to rate courses or answer surveys based on courses, so take advantage of this.

 You put a lot of work into the modules you develop.
 Tracking their performance helps ensure that hard work isn’t wasted on courses that aren’t benefiting users and allowing people to learn the valuable skills you’re wanting to teach.

 How long does it take to create eLearning courses?

 You know what goes into the module development process, but how long does this process take?
 It varies from module to module, but as a benchmark, some eLearning developers estimate it can take as much as 184 hours of development for every hour of an eLearning course.
 An eLearning module is typically 10-15 minutes long, so it would take roughly 46 hours for a 15-minute module according to this research.